rethinkdb/rethinkdb-rs/1-get-started/drivers/writing-drivers.md

 * Send the message
 * Receive responses

+{% infobox %}
+For updates on protocol and behavior changes in new versions of RethinkDB and general assistance with writing drivers, join the [RethinkDB-Dev Google Group](https://groups.google.com/forum/?fromgroups#!forum/rethinkdb-dev).
+{% endinfobox %}

 # Initial steps #

 ReQL types and commands are defined in the [ql2.proto][ql2] file.